squaresLab/genprog-code/README.md

 detailed explanations of the relavent options.

 These instructions primarily address the repair of C programs using the standard genetic algorithm.
 Other search strategies and language front-ends exist.
-In the interest of expediency, I am focusing on the type of repair I understand the best and for which results are appearing soonest.
 Many of these instructions translate directly to different language front-ends, however, so you should be able to figure out ASM/ELF level repair pretty trivially if you understand C-level repair.
 Previous READMEs advise contacting Eric Schulte